Get ready to dig deep into your good and bad habits to pave the way for a successful body transformation.

 - My new action for PROCRASTINATION is MANAGING MY TIME BETTER, PLANNING MY DAY IN ADVANCE, and DOING THE IMPORTANT THINGS FIRST

 - The benefits of this would be much less stress, being a more reliable person, achieving more at work, making faster progress, and being proud of myself

-It’s important to understand that your bad habits started out as protection mechanism.
+It’s important to understand that your bad habits started out as a protection mechanism.
 For example, nobody comes home after a terrible day at work and eats an entire pack of biscuits because they think it’s healthy.
 But habits aren’t logical.

 The stressed person turns to the biscuits because they want to feel soothed, they want to carve out 10 minutes of peace where they can’t be expected to do anything else, and they just want to feel happy.

 Of course, a packet of biscuits is not the best way to achieve any of these things.
 But the unconscious mind thinks it will work, and it’s a habit.

 Identify what purpose your bad habits serve.
 Then can you replace the bad habit (response) with a positive one that gives you the same outcome.